What Are My Costs?

 • Costs for books and other fees

-The estimator also allows you to enter the amounts of financial aid you receive to calculate the total you will owe to NIU.
+The estimator also allows you to enter the amounts of financial aid you receive to calculate the total you may owe to NIU.

-You can also use the Federal Net Price Calculator to estimate your costs.
+You can also use the Federal Net Price Calculator to help estimate your costs.

 Cost of Attendance

 Cost of Attendance (COA), also referred to as a student budget, is an estimate of the average educationally-related costs a student may incur during their period of enrollment (semester or year).
-COA includes approximate tuition and fee costs, as well as allowances for the cost of books and supplies, transportation, food, housing, and personal expenses.
+COA includes approximate tuition and fee costs, as well as allowances for the cost of books, course materials, supplies, and equipment, transportation, living expenses, Federal Student Loan Fees (for borrowers), professional licensure expenses, and miscellaneous personal expenses.
 The total COA represents the maximum amount of financial aid a student may receive during that period of enrollment, including student loans.

 Some COA factors vary by student.
 These include:

-• Where the student lives (on/off campus, or at home with a parent/relative)
+• Where the student lives (on campus, off campus, or at home with a parent)

 • The student's program of study.
 Some colleges or majors have different tuition rates